55 pages • 1 hour read

 Alfred LansingA modern alternative to SparkNotes and CliffsNotes, SuperSummary offers high-quality Study Guides with detailed chapter summaries and analysis of major themes, characters, and more.

 In 1914, after several years of fundraising efforts, Ernest Shackleton leaves England bound for exploration in Antarctica on the Imperial Trans-Antarctic Expedition.
 The purpose of the expedition is to traverse Antarctica from west to east by use of dog sleds.
-He purchases a sturdy wooden boat designed for hunting polar bears and changes the boat’s name to the Endurance.
+He purchases a sturdy wooden ship designed for hunting polar bears and changes the ship’s name to the Endurance.
 Against the advice of experienced whalers whom he meets in South Georgia en route to his destination, Shackleton proceeds with his plan to cross the Weddell Sea.
-During this time period, the Endurance is pummeled by enormous ice floes on a consistent basis, and ultimately is damaged beyond repair and sinks in November 1915.
-Shackleton and his 27 crew members abandon the boat and establish a number of consecutive camps on various ice floes, moving their tents, sled dogs, and food stores in the process.
+During this time, the Endurance is pummeled by enormous ice floes consistently and ultimately is damaged beyond repair, sinking in November 1915.
+Shackleton and his 27 crewmembers abandon the ship and establish a number of consecutive camps on various ice floes, moving their tents, sled dogs, and food stores in the process.

-Warming sea temperatures lead to the pack ice breaking up; it also causes deterioration and cracking of the floes.
-On more than one occasion, the men evacuate on an emergency basis when deep crevices form in the floe on which they are camping.
+Warming sea temperatures lead to the pack ice breaking up as well as deterioration and cracking of the floes.
+On more than one occasion, the men must evacuate when deep crevices form in the floe on which they are camping.
 In the spring of 1918, Shackleton directs the crew into three small, open wooden boats.
-After a perilous series of horrific misadventures, the boats and crew reunite on Elephant Island, where they establish a camp on a narrow stretch of beach.
-While they are finally ensconced on solid ground, it is clear that they cannot survive on the island indefinitely.
-In April of 1918, Shackleton selects five crew members to accompany him on a final effort to reach help on South Georgia by traversing the Drake Passage in a small wooden boat.
+After a perilous series of misadventures, the boats and crew reunite on Elephant Island, where they establish a camp on a narrow stretch of beach.
+While they are finally on solid ground, it is clear that they cannot survive on the island indefinitely.
+In April of 1918, Shackleton selects five crewmembers to accompany him on a final effort to reach help on South Georgia by traversing the Drake Passage in a small wooden boat.
 Withstanding gales, 80-foot waves, and 60-mile-per-hour winds, the sailors overcome inconceivable hardships and finally arrive on South Georgia Island.
-Fearing that further sea travel in the area will result in certain death, Shackleton selects two crew members to accompany him in crossing the island—replete with glacial mountains—by foot.
+Fearing that further sea travel in the area will result in certain death, Shackleton selects two crewmembers to accompany him in crossing the island—replete with glacial mountains—by foot.
 In a 36-hour period, they overcome numerous setbacks, climb mountains that are thousands of feet in height, and avoid certain death by freezing when they speed their descent from a glacier by sliding, rather than climbing, down its face.